arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 #### Steps
 1. Normal Summon [_Legendary Fire King Ponix_].
-2. Activate Ponix - add [_Fire King Sanctuary_] from Deck to hand.
+2. Activate Ponix - add [_Fire King Sanctuary_] from your Deck to your hand.
 3. Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
-4. Activate Island - destroy [_Fire King Courtier Ulcanix_] in hand, add [_Sacred Fire King Garunix_] from Deck to hand.
+4. Activate Island - destroy [_Fire King Courtier Ulcanix_] in hand, add [_Sacred Fire King Garunix_] from your Deck to your hand.
 5. A chain forms:
-    - CL1: Activate Sacred - Special Summon it from hand.
+    - CL1: Activate Sacred - Special Summon it from your hand.
-    - CL2: Activate Ulcanix in GY - Special Summon [_Fire King High Avatar Garunix_] from Deck.
+    - CL2: Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
-6. Activate Sacred - destroy [_Fire King High Avatar Kirin_] from Deck.
+6. Activate Sacred again - destroy [_Fire King High Avatar Kirin_] from your Deck.
-7. Activate Kirin in GY - Special Summon Ulcanix from GY.
+7. Activate Kirin - Special Summon Ulcanix from the GY.
-8. Activate Ulcanix in GY - destroy High Garunix and add a second Kirin from Deck to hand.
+8. Activate Ulcanix - destroy High Garunix and add a second Kirin from your Deck to your hand.
 9. Link Summon [_Promethean Princess, Bestower of Flames_].
-10. Activate Princess - Special Summon Ponix from GY.
+10. Activate Princess - Special Summon Ponix from the GY.
 11. Pass turn.

 ##### Opponent's turn
 1. In the Standby Phase:
-    - Activate High Garunix in GY - Special Summon it from GY.
+    - Activate High Garunix - Special Summon it from the GY.
-    - Activate High Garunix on the field - destroy all other monsters on the field.
+    - Activate High Garunix again - destroy all other monsters on the field.